faffi/ioscachedump/README.md

-ioscachedump
+iOS Cache Dump
 ============

-SImple app to display the contents of the iOS Cache.db file.
+Simple app to display the contents of the iOS Cache.db file.